arialdomartini/arialdomartini.github.io/_posts/2022-08-11-y-combinator-in-csharp-part-4.md

         (42)
 ```

-Of course, this also works with more complex expressions:
+This also works with more complex expressions:

 ```csharp
 int F(int i)